elastiflow/ElastiFlow-Tools/ElastiFlow_Virtual_Appliance_Builder/README.md

 What this script does:
 ----------------
-Downloads, installs, and configures Elasticsearch, Kibana, ElastiFlow Unified Flow Collector, and ElastiFlow flow dashboards
+Downloads, installs, and configures (Elasticsearch, Kibana) or (Opensearch, Opensearch Dashboards), ElastiFlow Unified Flow Collector, and ElastiFlow flow dashboards

 Requirements:
 ----------------